 Being a professional trucker can be a difficult and dangerous job.
 Regardless of how safety-conscious you are, other drivers on the highway can suddenly put you in a life-threatening situation.
 With that in mind, we’d like to recommend the 10th trucking safety tip:

 Of course, trucking safety requires a great amount of skill, but it also requires a lot of common sense and too much recordkeeping.
-To help you carry that responsibility, TruckingOffice offers a TMS package that will make the administrative part of your job much easier.
+To help you carry that responsibility, TruckingOffice PRO offers a trucking software package that will make the administrative part of your job much easier.
 Our program is designed to reduce paperwork and give you more time to build your business.
-Contact us at any time at TruckingOffice.com or sign up for our 30-day free trial.
+Contact us at any time at TruckingOffice.com or sign up for your free trial.

 Trucking Industry Statistics